Eligibility and Entitlement

 After a plan is developed and signed, a VRC or case manager will continue to work with the Veteran to implement the plan to achieve suitable employment and/or independent living.
 The VRC or case manager will provide ongoing counseling, assistance, and coordinate services such as tutorial assistance, training in job-seeking skills, medical and dental referrals, adjustment counseling, payment of training allowance, if applicable, and other services as required to help the Veteran achieve rehabilitation.

 A Veteran participating in the VR&E Program who qualifies for Post-9/11 GI Bill benefits can elect to receive the GI Bill rate of pay instead of the regular Chapter 31 subsistence allowance.
 In most cases, the GI Bill rate is higher than the regular Chapter 31 rate of pay.
 To elect the GI Bill rate, the Veteran must have remaining eligibility for the Post-9/11 GI Bill, and must formally choose (or “elect”) the GI Bill rate.
 Your VRC can help you with election.
 Veterans participating in the VR&E Program who elect the Post-9/11 rate are paid at the 100% rate level for their school and training time, even if their Post-9/11 GI Bill eligibility is less than 100%.
-Additional benefits are also available through the VR&E Program, such as full payment of all books, fees and supplies as well as other supportive services.
+Additional benefits are also available through the VR&E Program, such as payment of all required books, fees and supplies as well as other supportive services.